bassambarazi/book-test/about/unsyllabus.md

 <div class="page_break"> </div>

 (withdrawing)=
-## What should I think about if I'm considering withdrawing from the course?
+## What should I think about if I'm considering ...?

 ```{include} unsyllabus_bits/withdrawing.md
 ```